Register Your Property in BC’s Location Database

 - Start with the outside of your house.

-- Shoot your neighbourhood street looking both ways.
+- Shoot your neighborhood street looking both ways.

-- Take a wide shot of the house, driveway and yard.
+- Take a shot of the house, driveway and yard from across the street.

 - Take a wide shot of the back yard and back of house.